kinluek/Grants-Program/applications/zkvm.md

 for government.
 In this role he was responsible for managing a technical team of 12 members.
 He gained significant experience across architecture, engineering, devops, testing and project management.
 He then started contributing to open source blockchain projects and found himself a part-time (evenings / weekends) role building a data oracle.
 Following this he transitioned full time to blockchain development where he built reef chain, an EVM compatible substrate based chain.
-He is also a Mina genesis founding member and has developed a POC layer 2 rollup based DEX for Mina.
+He is also a Mina genesis founding member and participated in Mina's builders program to develop a POC layer 2 rollup based DEX.
 His experience at Mina and REEF has fuelled his desire to bring more zero-knowledge technology to the substrate ecosystem and has now left his role at REEF to focus on achieving this goal.